andrew/ultimate-awesome/README.md

 - [awesome-creators](https://github.com/Splarkszter/awesome-creators) - A list of Content Creators mainly focused on Education.
 Most of these being independent and of high quality.
 - [awesome-development](https://github.com/srault95/awesome-development) - L'essentiel du développement logiciel.
 - [awesome-servicenow](https://github.com/stevezero/awesome-servicenow) - Curated list of resources for learning, using, and developing on the Now Platform.
-- [awesome-communities](https://github.com/sudosubin/awesome-communities) - A curated list of awesome communities, and community programs.
 - [python-awesome](https://github.com/superdev7/python-awesome) - A curated list of awesome Python frameworks, libraries, software and resources.
 - [awesome-ML-NLP](https://github.com/team-sakata/awesome-ML-NLP) - A curated list of awesome resources for research about Machine Learning and Natural Language Processing. it includes lot of useful libraries and on-going conferences.
 - [awesome-references](https://github.com/Teinnsei/awesome-references) - Some awesome references .